Laser Spine Institute treatment options for spondylosis

 Minimally invasive treatment options for spondylosis

-- Foraminotomy – Relieves pressure on a nerve root exiting a foraminal canal
+- Foraminotomy — relieves pressure on a nerve root exiting a foraminal canal

-- Discectomy – Removes a portion of a bulging or herniated disc that is pressing on the spinal cord or an exiting nerve root
+- Discectomy — removes a portion of a bulging or herniated disc that is pressing on the spinal cord or an exiting nerve root

 Laser Spine Institute advantage

 When compared to traditional open spine surgery for treating spondylosis, our minimally invasive procedures offer patients several key advantages.
-Performed in an outpatient setting using state-of-the-art technology, Laser Spine Institute’s procedures require only small incisions, which helps reduce the risks of infection, postoperative pain and scarring.
-The extensive costs and inconveniences associated with lengthy hospital stays can also be avoided.
-And finally, while every patient’s experience and time of rest will vary, most patients experience a faster and easier recovery than that associated with open neck or back surgery.
+Performed in an outpatient setting using state-of-the-art technology, Laser Spine Institute’s procedures require only a small incision, which helps reduce the recovery time and risk of complications such as infection, postoperative pain and scarring.^ For more information about Laser Spine Institute treatment options for spondylosis, contact us today.